How Does Hockey Scoring Work? Goals, Assists & NHL Points

 Playoffs

 No shootouts.
-Twenty-minute periods of 5-on-5 sudden death, repeating until someone scores.
-Playoff overtime games are some of the most intense hockey you'll watch — some have gone to quadruple overtime.
+Twenty-minute periods of 5-on-5 sudden-death overtime, repeating until someone scores.
+Playoff overtime is some of the best hockey there is.
+A few games have gone four overtimes.

 How Scoring Shows Up on the Scoreboard

 All those goals, assists, and penalty situations get tracked on the arena scoreboard and TV broadcasts in real time.
-If you want to understand what all those numbers, clocks, and indicators mean during a hockey game, see our guide: Hockey scoreboard explained.
+If you want to understand what every number, clock, and indicator means during a hockey game, we wrote a whole guide on it: Hockey scoreboard explained.

 Using Scoreboard Software

-For rec leagues and local tournaments, software-based scoreboards are a practical alternative to expensive dedicated hardware.
-Pair a laptop or tablet with a TV or projector and you've got a professional-looking display.
+For rec leagues and local tournaments, software-based scoreboards are the practical alternative to expensive dedicated hardware.
+Pair a laptop or tablet with a TV or projector and you've got a professional-looking display for the price of a TV.

-KeepTheScore offers a dedicated hockey scoreboard that handles period tracking, score updates, and penalty timers — all controlled from a phone.
+KeepTheScore has a dedicated hockey scoreboard that handles periods, score updates, and penalty timers — all controlled from a phone.

 Pro Tip: Running a hockey league?
 Use Team Management to save team configurations (colors, logos, names) and reuse them instantly for future games.